Donning and doffing PPE correctly is essential to prevent contamination and ensure safety.

 Challenge yourself: If you missed any steps, review our Common Mistakes in Gowning and Doffing section above to ensure 100% safety.

-Q: Is the order for putting on PPE different for sterile procedures?
+Q: Is the order for putting on PPE different for sterile surgical procedures?

 Q: What is the most critical step in doffing PPE?